sergiomtzlosa/latex-template-report-unizar/README.md

-# Unofficial LaTeX template for Universidad de Zaragoza
+# Unofficial LaTeX template for thesis/reports/books with logos and style of Universidad de Zaragoza

 Output PDF [here](report.pdf).